-What Is Coronavirus in Ferrets?
+What Is Coronavirus?

-Ferrets with green slime disease often develop severe diarrhea that tends to have blood in it or look green, slimey, and even fluorescent due to the damage it causes to the intestines.
+Ferrets with green slime disease often develop severe diarrhea that tends to have blood in it or look green, slimy, and even fluorescent due to the damage it causes to the intestines.
 This diarrhea is also seen alongside lethargy and dehydration that results in sunken eyes and skin tenting.
 Some ferrets don't show any signs of illness, however, but are still able to spread the virus to other ferrets.

-Signs of Coronavirus in Ferrets
+Symptoms of Coronavirus in Ferrets

-Causes of Coronavirus in Ferrets
+Causes of Coronavirus